SaurabhEffect/WebLabs/random emojis/README.md

 ### For Best Experience

-- Use on desktop for smooth chase experience
+- Try dark mode for nighttime use
-- Move mouse slowly to watch emoji strategically flee
+- Use category filters for mood-specific emojis
-- Try rapid mouse movements to chase fast
+- Click rapidly for fast emoji generation
-- Use fullscreen for larger interaction area
+- Chase emojis with smooth mouse movements
 - Try both Copy and Explosion modes

 ### Fun Ideas

-- Compete with friends to catch emoji
+- Collect all emojis in a category
-- Time how long you can chase it
+- See how many you can catch before they flee
-- Try to predict emoji escape path
+- Use dark mode for relaxed viewing
-- Mix Copy and Explosion modes
+- Share favorite emoji combinations
-- Play with different movement speeds
+- Customize emojis.json with your favorites

 ---